 All the products to combat acne can result in parched, dry skin.
 Once my breakouts are cleared, I switch it up with more hydrating products for a few days, just to help my skin recover a bit.
 A moisturising mask is good to have just to restore some balance and moisture back to the skin.

 That’s it from me…sorry I know this was a SUPER LONG post!
 I toyed with breaking it up, but obviously, if you’re reading this, I didn’t.
 Looking for some more tips on improving your skin, check out my: Skin care tips that worked for me post!
 Do you battle with breakouts?
-Let me know what your favourite acne fighting products are in the comment below.
+Let me know what your best acne fighting products are in the comment below.

 Disclaimer: Some of these items were received in PR, some were purchased with my own money.
 I am not contracted, sponsored or obligated to do this post in any way shape or form.
 This is an information post that I wanted to do, out of my own free will.